SAPO Codebits

-SAPO Codebits, also known simply as Codebits, was a (computing) conference held in Lisbon from 2007 to 2014.
-It was organized by SAPO which, besides a news media brand, was also an internet-focused R&D division of Portugal Telecom at the time.
+SAPO Codebits, also known simply as Codebits, was a conference held in Lisbon from 2007 to 2014, focused on computing and light-hearted geek culture content for a highly technical audience.
+It was organized by SAPO which, besides a news media brand, was also an internet-focused R&D division of Portugal Telecom at the time.Codebits had a 48-hour hackathon at its core, but the number of talks and entertainment activities increased steadily over the years, along with the number of seats, attracting an increasing number of international attendees and speakers.
+At this point it was as much of a festival as it was a conference.

+In 2015, Portugal Telecom was acquired by Altice, SAPO's mission changed, and Codebits was discontinued after seven editions.
+In 2016, the Codebits format was revived outside SAPO under the name Pixels Camp.
+Pixels Camp ran for three more editions until the onset of the COVID-19 pandemic.

+Format

 Initially inspired by Yahoo!
-Hack Day, the event lasted for three non-stop days, with many participants choosing to eat and sleep on site.
-Its core was a 48-hour hackathon but it also included dozens of talks during the day, as well as several entertainment activities in the evenings.
-Over the years, the number of talks and entertainment activities increased steadily, making it a reference in Portuguese hacker culture and attracting an increasing number of international attendees and speakers.
-Codebits was free for all participants, including food and drinks, and had little commercial undertones apart from product announcements in the opening keynote.
-Active recruiting inside the premises was also disallowed.
-The number of seats was limited, so potential attendees had to apply for a ticket and undergo a screening process.
+Hack Day, Codebits lasted for three non-stop days and nights, with many participants choosing to eat and sleep on site.
+Its core was a 48-hour hackathon but also included dozens of talks during the day, as well as several entertainment activities in the evenings.

-In 2015, Portugal Telecom was acquired by Altice, SAPO's mission changed, and Codebits was discontinued.
-In 2016, the event format was revived by another team of organizers under the name Pixels Camp.

-Format
+Codebits was free for all participants, including plenty of food and drinks.
+Active recruiting inside the premises was disallowed, and there were little commercial undertones apart from a few product announcements during the opening keynotes.

+The number of seats was limited and potential attendees had to undergo a short screening process in order to secure a ticket.
+The screening was meant to ensure that most, if not all, attendees had a suitable technical background or creative skills related to the event's theme.
+Applicants such as those in marketing and recruiting were usually rejected.

-The event took place over three consecutive days (and nights), starting on a Thursday.
-The first morning was composed of general keynotes from the organizing company and its partners/sponsors, plus general information about the hackathon and satellite activities.
-The hackathon started in the afternoon, along with multiple tracks of talks in parallel, and lasted until Saturday morning, with Saturday afternoon reserved for project presentations, voting, and closing ceremony.
+Codebits always opened on a Thursday and had its first morning composed of general keynotes from the organizing company and its partners/sponsors, plus general information about the hackathon and satellite activities.
+The hackathon began in that same afternoon and ended on Saturday morning, with that day's afternoon reserved for project presentations, voting, and the event's closing ceremony.

 48-hour Hackathon

-In the hackathon, teams were free to propose whatever project they wanted, software or hardware, with no themes or subject restrictions.
+In the hackathon, teams were free to propose whatever project they wanted, software or hardware, with no suggested themes or subject restrictions.

 On Saturday, teams were required to present their projects on stage.
 They had 90 seconds to do it and the audience voted (thumbs up/down) between each presentation.
 The selection of winning teams was a combination of the audience votes and the votes of a jury panel.
 The weighting between the audience and jury votes varied from edition to edition.